-"I'm delighted to adapt a few of my own favorite childhood stories for the stage and introduce some of the beautiful performance traditions and aesthetics of Japanese and Okinawan culture."
+"Sharing cultural stories is one of the most meaningful things I do as an Asian American theatre maker.
+I'm delighted to adapt a few of my own favorite childhood stories for the stage and introduce some of the beautiful performance traditions and aesthetics of Japanese and Okinawan culture."

 Reiko is a Hawai'i- based director, performer, and educator with a Masters degree in Theatre for Youth.
-She is an accomplished theatre artist who loves bringing Asian American and Pacific Islander stories to life.
-Much of her directorial work in the last decade focussed on developing original works by emerging AAPI and Hawai'i artists.
+Much of her directorial work in the last decade focussed on developing original works by emerging Hawai'i artists.
 Reiko is yonsei, fourth generation born and raised in Hawai'i, and she is especially committed to telling stories that speak to the diverse communities of her island home.
-She is currently an Artistic Associate with Honolulu Theatre for Youth and the owner/sensei of Red Lotus Hawai'i, a martial arts and fitness school.
+She is currently an Artistic Associate with Honolulu Theatre for Youth, a member of CAATA, and on Board of Directors for TYA/USA.

-Original Production Credits
+Production Credits